Council awards $6.9M water tower contract - Albert Lea Tribune

 Rigg said after looking closer at the option of building the tower at the Blazing Star Landing, and recognizing additional costs that would be needed at that site, the gap between the prices at the two sites lessened.
 He said after getting soil samples back, the Blazing Star site would require deeper footings for the new tower.
 A new road would also need to be built to the tower, and the water mains would need to be upgraded.

-The city manager said as part of the bid from Phoenix Fabricators and Erectors, the completion date for the new tower would be June 30, 2023.
+The city manager said as part of the bid from Phoenix Fabricators and Erectors for the downtown location, the completion date for the new tower would be June 30, 2023.
 The nearby retaining wall and rail would not be repaired as part of the same project but would be bid out separately.

 The bid did, however, include the cost for painting city logos or another design on the tower at a maximum of $64,000.
 The design has not yet been determined.